Today's Articles

 In 1836, he filed a plan to create the village of New Philadelphia on 80 acres, which he had purchased from the federal government for $100.
 The townsite, divided into 144 lots, was registered with government authorities in 1836.
 McWorter established residence in New Philadelphia with his family and sold other lots to new residents.
 Both Blacks and whites settled there and supported an integrated school.
 It was the crossroads of an agricultural community and, when founded, proposed as being on the route of a planned Illinois-Michigan canal (which was never built.)

-In 1837, he petitioned the Illinois legislature (as was required) so that he could officially take the surname McWorter.
+In 1837, he petitioned the Illinois legislature (as was required) to officially take the surname McWorter.
 That same year, the legislation was passed to "make 'Frank McWorter' his legal name.
 "This technicality enabled him to have certain rights normally reserved for white men in Illinois.
-He could bring lawsuits to court and could legally marry his wife of over 40 years.
+He could bring lawsuits to court and legally marry his wife of over 40 years.
 But he still could not vote."
 He was the first Black man in the United States to incorporate a municipality.
-He served as mayor of New Philadelphia, which was soon settled by all races, for years.
+For years, he served as mayor of New Philadelphia, which was soon settled by all races.

 Through his work, he gained freedom for 16 members of his family.
 His heirs used his inheritance to free seven more relatives.
 In 1869, the first railroad was built through Pike County, bypassing New Philadelphia to the north for Baylis, which had a train station.
 Businesses moved there for better access.
 The population of New Philadelphia rapidly declined.
 By the end of the nineteenth century, some townsites had reverted to farmland for cultivation, but other areas were inhabited through the 1920s.
 McWorter's gravesite, located near Barry, Illinois, is listed on the National Register of Historic Places.
 A portion of I-72 in Pike County was designated the Frank McWorter Memorial Highway.